Save Big on Taxes with Expert Assisted ITR Filing from ₹799!

 Others

-In India, cryptocurrency is referred to as a Virtual Digital Asset, or VDA.
-The finance minister unveiled the regulations for taxation on virtual currency, non-fungible tokens, and other VDAs in Budget.
+In India, cryptocurrency is referred to as a Virtual Digital Asset or VDA.
+The finance minister unveiled the regulations for taxation on virtual currency, non-fungible tokens, and other VDAs in the Budget.
 (Virtual Digital assets).

-They also included rules for tax on giving gifts of cryptocurrency, NFTs, etc. According to the Income Tax Act, the recipient will be responsible for paying taxes on gifts of cryptocurrency, NFTs, etc. Learn more about the crypto gifting tax system by reading the article below.
-You can call Vakilsearch for additional details, and their experts will respond to all of your questions.
+They also included rules for tax on giving gifts of cryptocurrency, NFTs, etc. According to the Income Tax Act, the recipient will be responsible for paying taxes on gifts of cryptocurrency, NFTs, etc. Learn more about the taxation of virtual digital assets (VDA) in India and the crypto gifting tax system by reading the article below.

 Forms of Crypto Gifting